Chart Color Schemes

 East Side has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally

-Twelve infrastructure projects have been identified by AreaSearch as potentially impacting the area.
-Key among these are the redevelopment of Alice Springs Hospital's Emergency Department, the Aboriginal and Torres Strait Islander Art Gallery of Australia, the Melanka Accommodation Development project, and the Alice Springs Flood Mitigation Project.
-The following list details those projects likely to be most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure.
+AreaSearch has identified 12 projects that could potentially impact this area.
+Notable among these are the Alice Springs Hospital Emergency Department Redevelopment, Melanka Accelerated Accommodation Development, Aboriginal and Torres Strait Islander Art Gallery of Australia, and Alice Springs Flood Mitigation Project.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.